brodieaustin/poisoned-well-novel/poisoned-well.md

 When they returned to the cave, they found the beast rearing and snorting and stamping at the ground.
 It turned to them and seemed likely to charge.
 It knows that she's dead, Manan thought.
 She felt pity for the poor beast, who really seemed to be so much more than a simple beast.

 "Wait here," she said to the girl.
 It was strange to see the girl shivering where she stood, even though the snow melted when it touched her.
-The cloak wouldn't hold up for much longer, but Manan had to calm the beast down.
+The cloak would not hold up for much longer, but Manan had to calm the beast down.
 As she approached it, she tried to keep down the panic.
 Where would they go?
 Who could they turn to for protection.
 Maybe she had been weak to trust and rely on the woman, but the woman had been there.
 So Manan chose to rely on and trust her.
 But now the woman was gone, split in two and no longer able to protect these two girls from the world.

 Manan tried to creep towards the beast, but the beast shook its head violently and stamped.
-But it still didn't charge.
+But it still did not charge.
 Manan pulled back her shoulders and rolled her neck from side to side.
 She had seen horse wranglers and animal trainers try to settle violent animals before.
 The wranglers always seemed so calm, so possessed of themselves.
 She tried to let the stress fall from her body and approach the beast in a peaceful way.

 Maybe if she could convince it that everything was okay, then everything would be okay.
 Maybe if the beast accepted this new reality, then Manan could too.
 She was steps away before the beast finally did lunge at her and knock her off her feet.

 Behind her, Manan heard the girl humming the broken pieces of a tune.
 None of the sounds made any real sense alone, but together they seemed oddly harmonious.
 Certainly the beast thought so.
 It began to circle around then stood in place.
 Manan got up slowly, "Keep singing," she whispered.
 The girl nodded and closed her eyes to keep carrying the tune.

 This time the beast let Manan put a hand on her.
 She began rubbing the pelt back and forth, up and down its strained neck.
 She had done this many times over the last few days, but now she was crying and hugging the beast.
 "I'm sorry.
-I'm sorry," she kept repeating, though she couldn't have said who she was apologizing to.
+I'm sorry," she kept repeating, though she could not have said who she was apologizing to.

 The girl was standing near her now.
 "It will be okay.
 He's a good beast."
 She smiled and the beast looked at the girl.
 "Come on beast, we have to leave now."

 The beast turned and entered the cave.
 The girls followed it.
 It was time to break up their little domestic scene, however rough it might have been.
 Manan retrieved the rest of the weapons from the store and flung them in the back of the wagon.
 Then she gathered up the girl's coverings and carefully wrapped her back up.

 "I was trying to take a bath," the girl said, pointing at the wooden tub that was filled with cold water.
-"But something didn't seem right."
-And it hadn't been right, Manan thought.
+"But something did not seem right."
+And it had not been right, Manan thought.
 None of this was right, but their actions--her actions--had led them here.
 The beast stood patiently in front of the wagon.
 It had already accepted this new reality.
 Could she be as brave as the beast, Manan wondered.

 With everything packed, the girls went to hitching the beast up to the wagon.
 The woman had been able to lift the wagon and harness the beast with ease.
 These two girls struggled and fought until finally the rig was set up.